Sun-Punks/ProgrammingProjectB3/README.md

 # Programming Project Propsal 1
 A description of the project.
+Enough detail to understand the app.

 ## GUI Mockup #1 (Start Screen)